 Dental Implants

-What Are Dental Implants?
+Why Dental Implants?

 Dental implants are a one-of-a-kind option for restoring your missing tooth or teeth through a method that looks and feels natural.
 Rather than restoring a tooth with a prosthetic that rests above the gum tissue (like dentures or bridges), dental implants integrate with your natural anatomy and harness strength from the jawbone.
 This creates more satisfactory security and bite force for the prosthetic tooth, meaning there is no need to worry about any pieces slipping out of place, and you can eat what you want.